SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 To enable offline JWT validation the SAP XS Security Libraries need to be added as well.
 The libraries are stored in `product-list/libs`.
 The latest version can be downloaded from the [Service Marketplace](https://launchpad.support.sap.com/#/softwarecenter/template/products/%20_APP=00200682500000001943&_EVENT=DISPHIER&HEADER=Y&FUNCTIONBAR=N&EVENT=TREE&NE=NAVIGATE&ENR=73555000100200004333&V=MAINT&TA=ACTUAL&PAGE=SEARCH/XS%20JAVA%201).
 At the time of writing the latest version is `XS_JAVA_4-70001362`.

-**Note**: Be aware to adapt the version number in your `pom.xml` in case you are using a newer version of the SAP XS Security Libraries.
+**Note:** Be aware to adapt the version number in your `pom.xml` in case you are using a newer version of the SAP XS Security Libraries.

 * Unzip `product-list/libs/XS_JAVA_4-70001362.ZIP`
 * Install SAP XS Security Libraries to your local maven repo by executing: